-Few studies have assessed the association between low-dose background levels of Mn and cognitive function by pre-clinical tests in order to contribute to the understanding of Alzheimer’s Disease.
-The aim of this study is to assess the association between manganese and cognitive function by three pre-clinical assessments.
-This study will serve as a basis for assessing the association between internal dose of Mn and Alzheimer’s Disease.
-Findings of this study may contribute and impact policies and regulations regarding the recommended Mn levels found in diet, ambient air and certain occupations such as mining and welding.
+Few studies have used pre-clinical tests to assess the association between low-dose background levels of Mn and cognitive function to better understand AD.
+Accordingly, we used three different pre-clinical assessments to investigate the association between Mn and cognitive function.
+The present results will serve as a basis for assessing the association between the internal dose of Mn and AD.
+Our findings may contribute to and influence policies and regulations regarding the recommended Mn levels in the diet, ambient air, and certain occupations such as mining and welding.

 Methods

-This is a cross-sectional study of men and women who took part in the National Health and Nutrition Examination Survey (NHANES) in the years 2011-2014.
-The NHANES sample represents the total noninstitutionalized civilian U.S. population residing in the 50 states and District of Columbia.
-The sample design has consisted of multi-year, stratified, clustered four-stage samples, with data release in 2-year cycles.
-As with previous NHANES samples, a four-stage sample design was used in NHANES 2011-2014.
-The first stage consisted of selecting primary sampling units (PSUs) from a frame of all U.S. countries.
-The first stage PSUs were mostly countries, in a few cases adjacent countries were combined to keep PSUs above a certain minimum size.
-The second stage of selection for the NHANES 2011-2014 sample included a sample of area segments, comprising census blocks or combination of blocks.
-The third stage of sample selection consisted of dwelling units (DUs), including noninstitutional group quarters such as dormitories.
-The fourth stage of sample selection consisted of persons within occupied DUs or households.
-All eligible members within a household were listed and a subsample of individuals was selected based on sex, age, race, Hispanic origin and income (Johnson, Dohrmann, Burt & Mohadjer, 2014).
+This is a cross-sectional study of men and women who took part in the National Health and Nutrition Examination Survey (NHANES) from 2011 to 2014.
+The NHANES sample represents the total noninstitutionalized civilian US population residing in the 50 states and the District of Columbia.
+The sample design comprised multi-year, stratified, clustered four-stage samples, with data releases in 2-year cycles.
+The first stage comprised the selection of primary sampling units (PSUs) from a frame of all US counties.
+The first-stage PSUs were mostly counties, although adjacent counties were sometimes combined to keep the PSUs above a certain minimum size.
+The second selection stage included a sample of smaller area segments, comprising census blocks or a combination of blocks.
+The third stage comprised dwelling units, including noninstitutional group quarters such as dormitories.
+The fourth stage consisted of persons within occupied dwelling units or households.
+All eligible members within a household were listed and a subsample of individuals was selected based on sex, age, race, Hispanic origin, and income [15].
 Participants aged 60 years and older were eligible.
-Participants who did not understand or read English, Spanish, Korean, Vietnamese, traditional or simplified Mandarin or Cantonese or participants who needed a proxy informant were not administered the assessments.
+Participants who did not understand or read English, Spanish, Korean, Vietnamese, or traditional or simplified Mandarin or Cantonese or participants who needed a proxy informant were not administered the assessments.

-Cognitive function is a broad term that refers to mental processes involved in the acquisition of knowledge, manipulation of information and reasoning.
-Cognitive functions include the domains of perception, memory, learning, attention, decision making and language abilities.
-Cognitive function is measured by three assessments:
+Cognitive function is a broad term that refers to mental processes involved in the acquisition of knowledge, manipulation of information, and reasoning.
+Cognitive functions include the domains of perception, memory, learning, attention, decision-making, and language abilities.
+Cognitive function can be measured using three assessments:

-Animal fluency test: examines categorial verbal fluency, a component of executive function.
-Participants are asked to name as many animals as possible in one minute.
-A point is given for each named animal.
-A score under 15 indicating cognitive impairment (threshold of 15) (Diagnostic and Statistical Manual of Mental Disorders (DSM), 2021).
+Animal fluency test: examines categorical verbal fluency, a component of executive function.
+Participants are asked to name as many animals as possible in 1 minute.
+One point is given for each named animal.
+A score under 15 indicates cognitive impairment (threshold of 15) [16].

-DSST: relies on processing speed, sustained attention and working memory.
-The exercise is conducted using a paper form that has a key at the top containing 9 numbers paired with symbols.
-Participants have 2 minutes to copy the corresponding symbols in the 133 boxes that adjoin the numbers.
+DSST: relies on processing speed, sustained attention, and working memory.
+The exercise is conducted using a paper form that has a key at the top containing nine numbers paired with symbols.
+Participants have 2 minutes to copy the corresponding symbols into the 133 boxes adjoining the numbers.
 The score is the total number of correct matches.
-A score under 25 indicating cognitive impairment (DSM, 2021).
+A score under 25 indicates cognitive impairment [16].